yaq-project/yaq-fyi/posts/async_interfaces.md

+---
-## Daemon patterns: async interfaces
+title: async interfaces
+id: async_interfaces
+date: 2023-11-30
+authors: Kyle Sunden
+tags: patterns
+---

 The Python implementation of makes use of [AsyncIO](https://docs.python.org/3/library/asyncio.html) to do what